Phoenix District

 Special interest focuses on a special topic each month.

-Cub Scout Training
+Cub Scout Leader Training

 trainingTraining is an important part of learning to become an effective leader.
 Trained leaders impact the quality of programs, leader tenure, youth tenure, and a whole lot more.
 A trained leader is better prepared to make the Scouting program all it can be!
 Every Scout deserves a trained leader.
 See the council training schedule for a list of additional trainings offered around the council.